-The law is changing and the General Data Protection Regulations (GDPR) come into effect on 25th May 2018.
-The new regulations bring higher standards for handling data and greater expectations for improved transparency, enhanced data security and increased accountability for processing personal data.
+The law changed in May 2018 whereby the General Data Protection Regulations (GDPR) came into effect.
+The new regulations have brought higher standards for handling data and greater expectations for improved transparency, enhanced data security and increased accountability for processing personal data.
 Schools have a legal duty to comply with GDPR.

 What does GDPR mean for schools?

 A great deal of the processing of personal data undertaken by schools will fall under a specific legal basis, 'in the public interest'.
 As it is in the public interest to operate schools successfully, it will mean that specific consent will not be needed in the majority of cases in schools.

 GDPR will ensure data is protected, will give individuals more control over their data and schools will have a greater accountability for the data:

 - Under GDPR consent must be explicitly given to anything that isn't within the normal business of the school, especially if it involves a third party managing the data.
 Parents (or the pupils themselves depending on age) must express consent for their child's data to be used outside of the normal business of the school.